WUST-FOG/gnlse-python/README.md

     - test_spm.py: example of self phase modulation,
     - test_spm+gvd.py: example of generation of 1st order soliton.

+For more advanced examples with Coupled Generalized Nonlinear Schrodringer Equation with two modes please refer to [cgnlse-python](https://github.com/WUST-FOG/cgnlse-python).

 ## Release History

 v2.0.0 was released in 26/4/2022.